mike-seger/vaadin-petstore/README.md

 # Vaadin Pet Store

 A minimalistic pet store management application implemented in [Vaadin](https://vaadin.com/).
-The application demonstrates the following aspects:
+The application demonstrates the following features:
-- Vaadin 19+, Spring Boot 2.4+, JPA and Liquibase
+- Vaadin 20+, Spring Boot 2.5+, JPA and Liquibase
 - All [CRUD](https://en.wikipedia.org/wiki/Create,_read,_update_and_delete) operations.
 - UX customizations via CSS and theme switching.
 - Collaborative data editing with real-time updates of data changes in all connected clients.